Write a prescription

 This will open the patient's Prescriptions screen with the current MIMS database of medications.

-If MIMS needs updating, there will be a yellow notification banner on the top.
+If MIMS needs updating, a yellow notification banner will appear on the top.
 To learn more, see the Update MIMS article.

 3. Select the drug to prescribe.